-I flew to Paris full of enthusiasm and a tiny pinch of scepticism.
-Why scepticism you ask?
-Because of everybody and their mothers, who never went there, have been saying that this city is overhyped, filled with dangerous immigrants, filthy, and many more devastating epithets which I'm not going to mention.
+I flew to Paris full of enthusiasm and a tiny pinch of skepticism.
+Why skepticism you ask?
+Because everybody and their mothers, who never went there, have been saying that this city is overhyped, filled with dangerous immigrants, filthy, and many more devastating epithets which I’m not going to mention.
 But I wanted to see for myself and make my own conclusions.
-This is what I always advise - never rely on someone else's, subjective opinion.
+This is what I always advise – never rely on someone else’s, subjective opinion.

 We landed, took the bus from the airport to the city, turned on maps.me and our journey had started.

-Because I suffer from a light version of topographical cretinism, I for some reason thought that our apartment was 15 min by foot from the bus station.
-Looking at the map at home, I was genuinely baffled by the fact that the host of our Airbnb said we would need to switch 2 metro lines.
+As I suffer from a light version of topographical cretinism, I for some reason thought that our apartment was 15 min away by foot from the bus station.
+Looking at the map at home, I was genuinely baffled by the fact that the host of our Airbnb (who is Parisian by the way) said we would need to switch 2 metro lines.
 The nerve of her!
 Would you imagine?
-40 min later, yes we went by foot, and we arrived.
+40 min later and we finally arrived.

 First things first, we went to see the tower itself.
-We took the metro, which was surprisingly very easy, taking into consideration that we never used it before.
+We took the metro, which was surprisingly very easy to navigate in, taking into consideration that we never used one before.
 I advise maps.me for this or Paris Metro by Mapway.
 These apps give you tips on how to get to certain places.

-We saw almost all the popular attractions, except l'arc de Triomphe.
-I can't tell you exactly why.
+We saw many popular attractions but l’arc de Triomphe.
+I can’t tell you exactly why.
 Most probably we were plain lazy.
 I would definitely say that Paris needs at least 4 days of intense sightseeing.